VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch05/ch05_relevance_features_reward.md

 1. **Stage 1 (Retrieval)**: Fast model (BM25, hybrid semantic+lexical) retrieves top 500 candidates (<10ms)
 2. **Stage 2 (Reranking)**: BERT reranks top 500 → top 20 (~50ms)

 For our simulator, we stick with **hybrid model** (Stage 1 equivalent) for speed and interpretability.
-In production RL deployment (Chapter 11), consider adding Stage 2 reranking.
+In production RL deployments, teams often add a Stage‑2 reranker (e.g., a BERT reranking head) on top of this hybrid model.

 ### 5.8.2 Learned Embeddings for Products and Queries